"Under Pressured" to Catch a Bass

 The third spot was an area clear of trees and bushes with a lot of room to cast further out without tangling any trees or bushes.
 I saw a small protruding rock on my left as I cast out in the open water.
 Upon my retrieval close to the rock, I felt a tug.
 After retrieving my lure, I checked to see if the hook was set properly and tested to see if the lure "swam" right making some fine adjustment.
 My second cast after my fine-tuning the lure was exactly where my first cast landed and I followed the same pattern of retrieving close to where I felt the tug.
 As I was dragging my lure passed the rock, I continued dragging until it felt like I was dragging a branch like before.
 Instead of a dead weight, this "branch" fought back and decided to take my line out in the open water.
 With one hand on the rod fighting the fish, I reached into my back pocket for my smartphone to record a video of the fight.
 Luckily, I landed the largemouth bass while filming and fighting the bass as I dragged it onto the shore.

 After showing the bass I caught, I returned to my original assignment of assisting anglers with their fishing activities - baiting their hooks, unhooking fish, retying the rig that broke off, untangling lines.

 I caught this bass within 20 minutes of my "assignment" and ran back to show the director of the fishing clinic what I caught and to the amazement of the anglers in the original spot.
-She took this picture and recorded a 2-lb largemouth bass was caught there.
+She took this picture and recorded a 2-lb largemouth bass was caught at the Willowbrook Park Lake in Staten Island, New York.
 The reason I chose the 3.5" Hawg Shad (milky greenback color) was that I have confident catching fish with it.
 It's my "go-to" bait to produce!